13 Different Types of Tiles Explained

 9. Terrazzo Tiles

-Furthermore, Terrazzo tiles, despite their beauty, may not be the greatest choice for residential flooring due to their slickness.
-Also, to help alleviate this problem, you should investigate the wide variety of carpets available.
+Furthermore, despite their beauty, terrazzo tiles may not be the greatest choice for residential flooring due to their slickness.
+To help alleviate this problem, you should investigate the wide variety of carpets available.

 10. Onyx Tiles